viresh-ratnakar/exolve/README.md

 ```

 On an exolve-language line, you can optionally specify a third parameter,
-`&lt;max-char-codes-per-letter&gt;`.
+`<max-char-codes-per-letter>`.
 In some languages such as those using the
 Devanagari script, multiple unicode characters are combined together to
 form a single compound letter (for example, स्सा in Devanagari is made up
 of four characters).
 In these situations, you can specify